Josephology: 16th–19th centuries

 From the 16th century onwards, a number of Catholic saints prayed to Saint Joseph, invoked his help and protection and encouraged others to do so.
 In Introduction to the Devout Life Francis de Sales included Joseph along with the Virgin Mary as saints to be invoked during prayers following an examination of conscience.
 Teresa of Avila attributed her recovery of health to Joseph and recommended him as an advocate.
 In her biography The Story of a Soul, Thérèse of Lisieux stated that for a period of time, she prayed every day to "Saint Joseph, Father and Protector of Virgins..." and felt safe from danger as a result.
-The three mentioned in this paragraph were all Doctors of the Church.
+The three mentioned in this paragraph are all Doctors of the Church.

 In 1870, Pope Pius IX proclaimed Saint Joseph "Patron of the Universal Church".
 In 1889, Pope Leo XIII issued the encyclical Quamquam pluries in which he urged Catholics to pray to Joseph as patron of the church.
 This was in view of challenges facing the church, such as the growing depravity of morals in the young generation.
 He prescribed that every October, a prayer to Saint Joseph be added to the Rosary, with attached indulgences.